deficollective/defiscan/src/content/protocols/stakewise-v3/ethereum.md

 chain: "ethereum"
 stage: 0
 reasons: []
-risks: ["L", "H", "H", "H", "M"]
+risks: ["L", "H", "M", "H", "M"]
 author: ["eliasbourgon"]
 submission_date: "1970-01-01"
 publish_date: "1970-01-01"
 update_date: "1970-01-01"
+stage_requirements:
+  [
+    [
+      {
+        text: "Assets are not in custody by a centralized entity",
+        status: "fixed",
+      },
+      { text: "Critical contracts are verified", status: "fixed" }, { text: "Source-available codebase", status: "fixed" }, { text: "Public documentation exists", status: "fixed" }, ],
+    [
+      {
+        text: "Upgrades with potential of “loss of funds” not protected with Exit Window >= 7 days OR a sufficient Security Council",
+        status: "unfixed",
+      },
+      {
+        text: "Dependency with a High centralization score without mitigation",
+        status: "unfixed",
+      },
+      {
+        text: "Frontend backups or self-hosting option exists",
+        status: "fixed",
+      },
+    ],
+    [
+      {
+        text: "Upgrades with potential of “loss of funds or unclaimed yield” are protected with onchain governance AND Exit Window >= 30 days",
+        status: "unfixed",
+      },
+      {
+        text: "Dependencies with High or Medium centralization and are mitigated",
+        status: "unfixed",
+      },
+      { text: "Alternative third-party frontends exist", status: "fixed" }, ],
+  ]
 ---

 # Summary

 StakeWise v3 is a liquid-staking protocol that lets users stake ETH and earn rewards while keeping their assets liquid.
-It tokenizes staking positions into transferable ERC-20–compatible tokens and introduces a modular “vault” architecture that allows anyone , from individuals to DAOs, to create custom staking strategies under unified security and accounting rules.
+It tokenizes staking positions into transferable ERC-20–compatible tokens and introduces a modular “vault” architecture that allows to create custom staking strategies.

 # Ratings